 how to get your municipal business license (patente municipal) in puerto rico

 Obtaining a municipal business license in Puerto Rico is a time-consuming process, requiring visits to multiple government buildings and filling out several forms.
 However, because I didn’t know what I was doing, I unnecessarily made the process take even longer than it had to.
-That’s why I wanted to spend some time this weekend to document the process, potentially saving others undue stress and wasted time.
+That’s why I wanted to spend a little time this weekend to document the process, potentially saving others undue stress and wasted time.

 Step 1